eugene-belkovich/hockeystack-assessment/DEBRIEF.md

 PERFORMANCE:
 - make queue as sigleton, not pass accross param, use as service
 - run processContacts, processCompanies, processMeetings in parallel
+- skip saving of entities if exist in db (or cache)

 STRUCTURE:
 - moved pagination logic to a separate service/function